ajslater/codex/README.md

 Unrar as packaged for Alpine Linux v3.14 seems to work on Alpine v3.15

-Codex will also prefer to use the `unrar-cffi` package it finds it installed, this is not required.

 #### Windows

 Windows users should use Docker to run Codex until this documentation section is